Reviews You Can Rely On

 Upper Material 100% recycled polyester

-The new design has smaller pods, which trap fewer pebbles than the last version.
-However, the large gaps between the pods are the perfect size for larger rocks to get lodged.
-This happened a few times during our tests, so we chose to avoid gravel walking paths.
+The new design has smaller pods than the last version, which trap fewer small pebbles.
+However, the large gaps between the pods are now the perfect size for larger rocks to get lodged.
+This happened a few times during our tests, so we tried to avoid gravel walking paths.
 For those seeking similar versatility but better performance on varied terrain, we recommend considering the Altra Experience Flow, which offers comparable comfort with superior traction across all surfaces.
 And, while we love the elastic laces, they take a small amount of time to break in.
 During our first walk, we noticed the tight laces over the top of the foot.
 However, by the end of the walk, the laces had stretched to be the perfect fit.
 Still, we love the On Cloud 6 and stand by its all-day comfort and support.

 Read more: On Cloud 6 review